rocco/rocco.github.io/_source/index.md

 ---
 layout: page
 ident: index
-title: Hi, I am Rocco Georgi
+title: Hello, I am Rocco Georgi
 usesitetitle: true
 banner: duplotower.jpg
 ---

 ... and you can hire me as a web technology consultant.

-**I like JavaScript**
+**I like to work with JavaScript**

-... especially mobile/hybrid apps in Cordova/PhoneGap containers and servers based on node.js.<br>
+... especially to develop mobile/hybrid apps in Cordova/PhoneGap containers and servers based on node.js.<br>
 I have considerable experience in front end development projects of various sizes and I have done a lot of back end projects in the past.
 As a full-stack developer, I am passionate about clean code, development tools and workflows.

 **My professional aim is to stay on top of recent web technology and educate my clients about it.**